eugeniaring/ganomaly-MVTec-AD/README.md

 ## Results

-Below there are the image-level ROC-AUC scores:
+Below there are the Image-level ROC-AUC scores:

 |  | Paper    | Implementation    |
 | :---:   | :---: | :---: |